ComputerClubDCPS/dcgame/README.md

 Games from [NZP](https://github.com/nzp-team), [Eaglercraft](https://eaglercraft.com/), and [HTML-Games-V2](https://github.com/tw31122007/HTML-Games-V2)

 # Disclamer:
-All games on LupineVault have been acquired from GitHub and/or __Legal Sources__, if you have a game on LupineVault that you want to be taken down, please contact using an ISSUE
+All games on LupineVault have been acquired from GitHub/GitLab and/or __Legal Sources__, if you have a game on LupineVault that you want to be taken down, please contact using an ISSUE